Federal Financial Aid (Title IV) Refunds Policy and Return Dates

 Programs Offered in Modules

-The current policy of the US Department of Education states that a student who withdraws after completing at least one course in one module within the term, student is not considered withdrawn, and is not subject to a Return of Title IV Funds calculation.
+U.S. Department of Education policy states that if you withdraw after completing at least one course in one module within the term, you would not be considered withdrawn.
+You would not be subject to a Return of Title IV Funds calculation in this case.

-If student withdraws before completing at least one course in one module, student is considered withdrawn and R2T4 applies (unless the College has obtained confirmation from student that he/she intends to attend a module later in the term).
+If you withdraw before completing at least one course in one module, you would be considered withdrawn.
+You would be subject to a Return of Title IV Funds calculation in this case (unless the college has obtained confirmation from you that you intend to attend a module later in the term).

-A post-withdrawal disbursement (a type of late disbursement) applies to a student who withdraws completely from the College.
-The amount of the disbursement is determined by the Return of Title IV (R2T4) calculation required when a student withdraws from school.
+If you completely withdraw from the college, this would be considered a post-withdrawal disbursement (a type of late disbursement).
+The amount of the disbursement is determined by the Return of Title IV calculation required when you withdraw from school.

-If the total amount of Title IV grant and/or loan assistance that the student earned as calculated under the Return of Title IV Program Funds calculation is greater than the total amount of Title IV grant and/or loan assistance that was disbursed to the student on or on behalf of the student in the case of a PLUS loan, the student may be eligible to receive a post-withdrawal disbursement.
+If the total amount of Title IV grant and/or loan assistance that you earned as calculated under the Return of Title IV Program Funds calculation is greater than the total amount of Title IV grant and/or loan assistance that was disbursed to you (or on your behalf, in the case of a PLUS loan) you may be eligible to receive a post-withdrawal disbursement.